About Carla

 Image © Mary Sylvester 2018

 Dr. Knorowski has been a leader in the non-profit sector for more than 35-years.
-Prior to her founding Thirteen-Fifty Philanthropy, she was President and Chief Development Officer of the Naval War College Foundation, as well as the Chief Executive Officer of the Abraham Lincoln Presidential Library Foundation.
+Prior to joining The Henry Ford, she founded Thirteen-Fifty Philanthropy, serving as its President and CEO delivering transformational impact and growth for nonprofits nationally and internationally.
+Also, she was President and Chief Development Officer of the Naval War College Foundation, as well as the Chief Executive Officer of the Abraham Lincoln Presidential Library Foundation.

 She has held senior leadership positions at the Chicago Humanities Festival, Northeastern Illinois University, Northeastern Illinois University Foundation, University of Illinois Alumni Association, and the University of Illinois at Chicago.
 Over the course of her career, she has raised hundreds of millions of dollars in private support benefitting numerous charitable institutions and their constituents.